Imagine having a list of 5000 people who showed interest in your product and service.

 - an email course,

 - a one-to-one consultation,

 …or anything that works for your business.

-You can also show completely personalized messages based on your blog or website visitors’ behavior.
+You can also show entirely personalized messages based on your blog or website visitors’ behavior.

-For example, if a person visits your pricing page and checked one of your features, it’s good to offer a quick consultation, a relevant case study or course.
-Targeted offers will have insanely high conversion rate!
+For example, if a person visited your pricing page and checked one of your features, it’s good to offer a quick consultation, a relevant case study, or a course.
+Targeted offers will have an insanely high conversion rate!

 All of the upcoming examples and ideas can yield even better results if you use them as content upgrades.